The 6 Best 120 mm Case Fans in 2022

 Closing Thoughts

 Buying 120 mm fans can be simple or complicated; it all depends on how specific your needs are.
-Almost any fan will work if you just want to cool your rig, but the best 120 mm fans excel in particular categories—silence, performance, RGB, pricing—that set them apart from the competition.
+Almost any fan will work if you just want to cool your rig, but the best 120 mm fans excel in particular categories—silence, performance, RGB, or value—that set them apart from the competition.

 You May Like